nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Use case ends.

 **Extensions**
 * 1a.
-User fails to provide compulsory field
+User fails to provide any of the compulsory fields
     * 1a1. contHACKS shows an error message <br/>
     Use case ends.